Pantographa scripturalis

 Pantographa scripturalis, the Andean leaf-roller, is a species of moth in the family Crambidae.
 It was described by Achille Guenée in 1854.
 It is found in South America from Colombia to Bolivia.
-The habitat consists of cloud forests, where it has been recorded from altitudes between 800 and 1,800 meters.
+The habitat consists of cloud forests, where it has been recorded at altitudes between 800 and 1,800 meters.

 The larvae feed on Tiliaceae species and probably other trees.